 The University of Illinois Springfield (UIS) considers remote work to be a viable alternative work arrangement for Academic Professional and Civil Service employees in cases where individual, job, and supervisor characteristics are suited to such an arrangement.
-Remote work allows an employee to work at home, or other approved remote location, for a part of their regular workweek.
+Remote work allows an employee to work at home, or at other approved remote location, for a part of their regular workweek.
 In rare occasions, full remote work may be considered appropriate.
 Remote work is a voluntary work alternative that may be appropriate for some employees and some jobs.
-It is not an entitlement; it is not a University-wide benefit; and it does not change the terms and conditions of employment with the UIS.
+It is not an entitlement; it is not a university-wide benefit; and it does not change the terms and conditions of employment with the UIS.

 Remote work can be informal, such as working from home for a short-term project or on the road during business travel, or a formal arrangement as described below.
 Such informal arrangements are not the focus of this policy.

+IV.
 The Decision to Work Remote

 1. The decision to offer a remote work arrangement is dependent upon the judgment and discretion of the managing supervisor.
 Either an employee or a managing supervisor can suggest remote work as a possible work arrangement.
 Before entering into any remote work arrangement, the employee and supervisor will evaluate the suitability of such an arrangement (using the Remote and Hybrid Work Agreement Feasibility Assessment form) paying particular attention to the following areas: